joelparkerhenderson/social-value-orientation/README.md

 Scoring:

-* If you chose Option A, then you're a pro-self-competitor.
+* If you chose Option A, then you're a proself competitor.

-* If you chose Option B, then you're a pro-self-individualist.
+* If you chose Option B, then you're a proself individualist.

-* If you chose Option C, then you're pro-social-cooperator.
+* If you chose Option C, then you're prosocial cooperator.

 If you chose different options in each experiment, then you're a mix.

 <h2><a name="population">Population</a></h2>

-SVO population statistics:
+SVO population results for people who are typically WEIRD (western, educated, industrialized, rich, democratic):

 * Competitors: approxmiately 1/8 of people.